Prioritisation tools and tips for Agile projects

 Prioritisation tools and techniques

-As noted in the kick-off kit, we usually prioritise stories at project kick-offs using personas and MoSCoW prioritisation.
+As we note in our Agile project kick-off kit, we usually prioritise stories at project kick-offs using personas and MoSCoW prioritisation.

 Prioritisation by personas